david-pizzi-cg/github-ai-workflow-demo/README.md

 - **Stage 2**: You assign the bug to AI and it handles everything independently
 - **Stage 3**: AI catches and fixes the bug before you even commit it

-## 🎮 How to Experience This Demo
+## 🎮 How to Experience This Multi-Stage Demo

-This comprehensive demo takes you through **three progressive AI collaboration styles** in one seamless experience.
+This comprehensive multi-stage demo takes you through **three progressive AI collaboration styles** in one seamless experience.
 You'll work with the same codebase and bug scenario, but experience radically different AI behaviors and workflows.

 **🎯 What You'll Discover:**
 How AI collaboration evolves from manual guidance → autonomous execution → proactive prevention, transforming both development speed and quality assurance.